 Many learning and thinking differences create social challenges.
 But these are the main

-symptoms of NVLD.
+.
 NVLD affects a child’s social skills, but not his speech or writing skills.

 Children with NVLD tend to talk a lot, but they don’t always share in a socially appropriate way.
 Or they might not relay the most important information.
 They often miss social cues, so making and keeping friends is a big challenge.
-There can also be misunderstandings with teachers, parents and other adults.
+There can also be misunderstandings with teachers, parents, and other adults.

 When a classmate says something in a teasing voice, a child with NVLD may think it’s serious.
 He may also laugh at something serious if the speaker is smiling a little.
 Not getting the subtle, unspoken messages people send out makes it hard to form friendships and fit in with other kids.

 To better understand what nonverbal learning disabilities are, it helps to know more about language-based learning disabilities.
-Kids with those issues have trouble with reading, writing and spoken language.
+Kids with those challenges have trouble with reading, writing and spoken language.
 Their speech and language skills tend to be weak; they struggle with accuracy and speed in their work.

 Some children with NVLD have good language skills, but they have trouble sorting through information and understanding bigger concepts.
-They may not have issues with written or spoken language.
+They may not have trouble with written or spoken language.
 But they may think in literal terms and miss subtle, nonverbal cues.

 Researchers don’t know the exact cause of NVLD.
 But they believe it’s related to differences in various brain processes located in the left and right regions of the brain.